How racism in healthcare is putting the lives of black women at risk.

 - Mothers in Jamaica were more likely to receive late or no prenatal care which is necessary for the health of both mother and baby and which should begin early in pregnancy;

-- The higher birth rate to teen mothers (15-19 years) in Jamaica, 35 percent higher than Queens overall in 2003-2004.
+- The higher birth rate to teen mothers (15-19 years) in Jamaica, was 35 percent higher than in Queens overall in 2003-2004.
 Pregnant teens are more likely to deliver babies with low birth weight than older moms, and this can contribute to overall health problems and infant death

-Choices, with its comprehensive GYN care, including birth control counseling and abortion services to 24 weeks, and full Prenatal Program, has the knowledge, the medical experience and woman-centered approach that meets these needs, and more.
+Choices, with its comprehensive GYN care, including birth control counseling and abortion services to 24 weeks, and full Prenatal Program, has the knowledge, the medical experience and the woman-centered approach that meets these needs, and more.
 With factual sexual health education, family planning, options counseling, and a Pre-Natal Program that ensures women of all ages who choose to give birth have healthy pregnancies, Choices has become a beacon of hope and help.

 Of course, it’s not only Jamaica, Queens where people suffer because of inadequate medical care.
 During the peak of the COVID-19 pandemic in NYC, communities of color suffered the most from the novel virus and were most devastated by deaths.
-Patients often had preexisting conditions (such as asthma, diabetes) that could make them sicker, and hospitals in poorer communities quickly became overwhelmed.
+Patients often had preexisting conditions (such as asthma, and diabetes) that could make them sicker, and hospitals in poorer communities quickly became overwhelmed.
 (See our interview with Choices Director of Anesthesia Dr. Evans Crevecoeur about his experiences caring for people at Jamaica Hospital)

 Within these communities, pregnant women have particular vulnerabilities.
 There is a huge disparity in the numbers of women of color who die of pregnancy-related causes and white women who do not.
-The Centers for Disease Control (CDC) reported in May 2019 that African-American, Native American, and Alaska Native Women die of pregnancy-related causes at a rate about three times higher those of white women.
+The Centers for Disease Control (CDC) reported in May 2019 that African-American, Native American and Alaska Native Women die of pregnancy-related causes at a rate about three times higher those of white women.

 A 2019 New York Times article stated that “The United States has an abysmal record on maternal health, compared with other high-income countries.
 Even as maternal death rates fell by more than one-third from 2000 to 2015 across the world, outcomes for American mothers worsened, according to Unicef.”